Hyprr (Howdoo) (UDOO) Trading 12.2% Lower Over Last 7 Days

-Hyprr (Howdoo) (CURRENCY:UDOO) traded 4.1% lower against the US dollar during the 1 day period ending at 22:00 PM ET on December 23rd.
-Hyprr (Howdoo) has a total market capitalization of $18.72 million and $256,712.00 worth of Hyprr (Howdoo) was traded on exchanges in the last 24 hours.
-Over the last week, Hyprr (Howdoo) has traded 12.2% lower against the US dollar.
-One Hyprr (Howdoo) coin can now be bought for approximately $0.0424 or 0.00000067 BTC on major cryptocurrency exchanges.
+Hyprr (Howdoo) (CURRENCY:UDOO) traded 4.1% lower against the US dollar during the twenty-four hour period ending at 22:00 PM Eastern on December 29th.
+Hyprr (Howdoo) has a market capitalization of $18.72 million and $256,712.00 worth of Hyprr (Howdoo) was traded on exchanges in the last day.
+During the last seven days, Hyprr (Howdoo) has traded down 12.2% against the US dollar.
+One Hyprr (Howdoo) coin can now be purchased for about $0.0424 or 0.00000067 BTC on popular exchanges.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.